kennangle/mbodataanalysis/replit.md

 # Mindbody Data Analysis SaaS Platform

 ## Overview
 This platform is an enterprise-grade analytics solution for Mindbody data, covering students, classes, schedules, attendance, memberships, purchases, and income.
 Its core purpose is to provide robust data synchronization, AI-powered natural language querying, real-time analytics dashboards, custom report generation, and role-based access control.
-The platform aims to solve the challenge of unreliable long-running data imports by implementing a resumable background import system, ensuring accurate and comprehensive business intelligence for large datasets.
+The platform solves the challenge of unreliable long-running data imports by implementing a resumable background import system with proper cancellation handling, ensuring accurate and comprehensive business intelligence for large datasets.

 ## User Preferences
 - Professional business intelligence interface